zhangsu/enrollbot/README.md

 Login -> Click "Enroll" -> Click "add" -> Choose term -> Click "Continue" -> (Add courses into your cart) -> Click "Proceed to Step 2 of 3" -> Click "Finish Enrolling".

 ### Must have your cart ready
 Currently, Enrollbot only supports a simple procedure of enroll into the courses in your cart.
-The courses you want to added must be pre-added in your cart before running Enrollbot.
+The courses you want to add must be pre-added to your cart before running Enrollbot.

 --------------------------------------

 ## Use
 There is a step of choosing the term in a term table when you enroll on Quest, identified by a zero-based index, e.g., 0 for the first term in the table, 2 for the third term in the table).
-By default, Enrollbot chooses 1 because there are usually only two terms in the table, and you are more likely to enroll for the next term.
+By default, Enrollbot chooses 1 because there are usually only two terms in the table with the first one being the current term and the second one being the next term, and you are more likely to enroll for the next term.

 You can also customize delay times.
 The delay variation time v is an upper limit for a random amount of time added to or subtracted from the delay base time b, which makes your enroll requests on Quest look less robotic and more random.
 The actual delay time between retries is a random number in the interval [b - v, b + v).

 Set the delay time to a reasonable high value to prevent DoS attack on Quest.
-You will get banned by the admin if your request frequency is too high and start DoSing Quest.
+You will get banned (or at least audited) by the admin if your request frequency is too high and start DoSing Quest.

 Run with default configuration that chooses the second term in the term table
 ```